How to Start an Internet Pharmacy Startup Like Capsule?

 For instance, consumers first experienced an easy way to book a cab - Uber - almost 10 years ago.
 They still believe that using Uber to book cabs is the best option.

 Similarly, consumers first used Airbnb in 2008.
-They still believe in ease, affordability and reliability Airbnb offers.
+They still believe in the ease, affordability, and reliability Airbnb offers.

 What we are trying to say here is that a large percentage of the population has started believing in online pharmacies.
 It is now difficult to change their belief for many more years.